ansys/pydpf-core/docs/source/getting_started/index.rst

 Compatibility
 ~~~~~~~~~~~~~
-As of 20201R2, DPF supports Windows 10 and CentOS 7 and newer.
+DPF supports Windows 10 and CentOS 7 and newer.
 For
 more details, see `Ansys Platform Support <https://www.ansys.com/solutions/solutions-by-role/it-professionals/platform-support>`_.

 Other platforms may be supported by using DPF within a